For years, I’ve wanted to run a marathon.

 So if I was going to avoid running a marathon, I was going to need another excuse.
 So The Escape Artist reached into The Toolkit of Procrastination and pulled out another excuse…health and safety.

-But although our environment has changed massively since then, our brains have not caught up.
+But although our environment has changed massively since then, our brains have not caught up with the fact that we now need to exercise voluntarily.
 And my sub-conscious was telling me not to bother running a marathon.
 I already had enough food, I wasn’t being chased by a lion and there probably wouldn’t be guaranteed sex at the finish line …so, according to my mammalian brain, why take the risk?

-Procrastination is caused by fear.
+Procrastination is caused by fear…particularly fear of failure.
+We prefer to say we haven’t yet tried than to try and fail or to admit fear.
 We’re often embarrassed about our fears so we pretend they don’t exist.
 Instead we invent rationalisations.
 But, make no mistake, procrastination is about fear.

-My fear was that if I ran a marathon, I might injure myself.
+My fear was that if I ran a marathon, I might not finish or, worse, injure myself.
 After all, The Escape Artist is now too old to be in any boy-band (other than maybe Take That).

-But, with a bit of work, fear can be over-ridden.
+But there is no failure.
+And, with a bit of work, fear can be conquered.
 As the fitness instructor at my Body Pump class says: sometimes you need to have a little word with yourself.
 If you want to know what that looks like, check out Gwen Stefani having a word with herself in the video clip below.

-It’s not just our survival brain that we need to watch out for.
-We also need to avoid the trap of perfectionism.
+We need to avoid the trap of perfectionism.
 Looking for perfect preparation or perfect knowledge before doing something usually results in never starting, never trying.

 I’d always admired other people that had run marathons and so often asked them about it.
 In most cases, they’d tell me about the essential importance of having a full 6 month training programme downloaded from some serious looking site on the internet.
 They’d talk about their Garmin supergizmo, gel bars, carb-loading and isotonic sugar water.
 They were naturally proud of their achievement and seemed keen to tell me how difficult it would be for someone that hadn’t done a full training programme.
 Words like “brutal”, “injury risk” and “hitting the wall” would be bandied around.
-I’m sure they meant well, but this wasn’t helping.
-In fact, it was giving my survival brain lots of excuses not to risk it.
+No doubt they meant well, but this wasn’t helping.

 But a couple of people at my local (amateur) running club provided examples that transformed my view of what was possible.
 One was a guy a similar age to me who’d previously been overweight and lost all the excess weight.
 He’d been offered a late entry a few days before the London marathon, having never run a marathon and done no training.
 He just did it.
 Another was the older lady who lives on my street, has done loads of marathons without making a fuss and always seems to be smiling.